 The University's 2015-16 budget approved by the Legislature and signed by the Governor included language designating an unspecified level of state support for the program.
-UC designated \$2.5 million of its state funds for this program and matched this funding to provide DREAM loans beginning in 2015-16 totaling \$5 million.
-The University awarded and disbursed its first DREAM Loans in the latter half of the year, so 2016-17 will be the first year of full availability of the DREAM Loan Program.
+Since 2015-16, UC has designated \$2.5 million of its state funds for this program and matched this funding to provide DREAM loan support totaling \$5 million annually.
+Subsequent legislation signed by the Governor in September 2017 (AB 134) designated an additional \$1 million of UC's state funds to the DREAM Loan Program.